The Fluidity One-W (coming soon)

 Monitor hydrodynamic radius changes of multiple components of a complex as it forms using the multi-wavelength capability of the Fluidity One-W.

-Requiring just 5 µl of sample, the Fluidity One-W allows you to run more experiments and collect more data.
+Requiring just 5 μL of sample, and with measurements in as little as 8 minutes, the Fluidity One-W allows you to run more experiments and collect more data

 Disposable chips eliminate risk of contamination and mean there’s no need for time-consuming wash cycles.

 Fluorescent detection allows you to apply microfluidic diffusional sizing to any fluorescent labelled particle – such as DNA, lipids, sugars or even polymers.